 Pigment – Solid ingredient of paint and is used in the form of fine powder.
 Pigments provide color for the finished product.
 Provides film adhesion and protects the substrate from corrosion, weather, and abrasion.
 Its characteristics are Opacity, Color, and Gloss.

 Organic Binder – Liquid part of paint and it is called vehicle.

 Additives – Modify the properties of the vehicle or pigment or both.

 - Applying the paint when the surface is dry is an essential factor to consider.

-- A typical paint system consists of Primer and one or two top-coats.
-Primers are applied directly over the bare surface to improve adhesion of subsequent coats.
-Primer sealers and corrosion-resistant primers are commonly used type of primers.
+- A typical paint system consists of Primer and one or two top coats.
+Primers are applied directly over the bare surface to improve the adhesion of subsequent coats.
+Primer sealers and corrosion-resistant primers are the commonly used types of primers.

 - Fillers are used to fill and repair porous substrates before applying a paint material.
 Concrete block fillers for masonry surfaces and wood fillers for hardwoods are applied.
 Wall Putty acts as a filler or sealer.

-- Varnishes and Lacquer are commonly referred as transparent finish.
+- Varnishes and Lacquer are commonly referred to as transparent finish.

 Manufacture of Paints

 - 1. Mix the basic ingredients in desired quantities.